CT Scan

 Is a CT scan CRA eligible?

 Yes.
-CT scans are eligible medical expenses under paragraph 118.2(2)(o) of the Income Tax Act when prescribed by a medical practitioner or dentist.
-The CRA classifies them as radiological diagnostic procedures.
+CT scans qualify under paragraph 118.2(2)(o) of the Income Tax Act, which covers laboratory, radiological, and other diagnostic procedures when prescribed by a medical practitioner or dentist.

 Can I claim a CT scan through my HSA?

 Yes.
-A CT scan prescribed by a medical practitioner qualifies as a METC-eligible expense and can be reimbursed through your Health Spending Account.
-Keep the prescription and the imaging clinic receipt for your records.
+A CT scan prescribed by a medical practitioner qualifies as a METC-eligible expense and can be reimbursed through your HSA.

 Source